plebann/studioscheduler/src/StudioScheduler.Server/Controllers/Tests/SETUP_SUMMARY.md

 3. **Add integration tests**: Use the existing test projects
 4. **Add Swagger**: The OpenAPI is already configured for visual API testing

-Your mock repository system with real SalsaMe dance studio data is now fully functional and ready for testing! 🎉
+Your Entity Framework database system with real SalsaMe dance studio data is now fully functional and ready for testing! 🎉